ashishmobio/LearnGit/README.md

 # LearnGit
 Learn Git by Insightful Techie.

-This line no more contains a mistake.
+This line no longer contains a mistake.